What Is Organic Click-Through-Rate?

 (Which makes people more likely to click)

-For example, look at my guide to getting more traffic.
+For example, look at my guide to keyword research.

 In the online marketing world, strategies come and go all the time.

 So when I put “2020” in my title tag, it highlights the fact that the strategies in my post still work.

 Can a clickbait title increase your organic CTR?